Skip to content

 Thread-Safe Random Number Generator

-The random number generator is one of the most classic use cases for thread_local.
-The thread safety of std::rand() is implementation-defined—not all platforms guarantee it—and even if a particular implementation happens to be thread-safe, its internal state is still shared by all threads, so the results of multiple calls in a multithreaded environment may lack the randomness distribution you expect.
-The random number engines in <random> (such as std::mt19937) are not thread-safe—you cannot call the same engine object simultaneously from multiple threads.
-The solution is to give each thread its own independent engine:
+Random number generators are one of the most classic use cases for thread_local.
+The thread safety of rand() is implementation-defined and not guaranteed on all platforms.
+Moreover, even if an implementation happens to be thread-safe, its internal state is still shared by all threads, and results in a multi-threaded environment might lack the random distribution you expect.
+Random number engines in <random> (like std::mt19937) are not thread-safe—you cannot call the same engine object in multiple threads simultaneously.
+The solution is to give each thread an independent engine:

 #include <random>